Osiris-Team/jSQL-Gen/README.md

 - Download and run the latest [release](https://github.com/Osiris-Team/jSQL-Gen/releases/tag/latest).
 - Create a database, tables and their columns via the GUI.
 - Press `Generate Code` and add the code to your project.
-- The files are also in the `generated` folder (press `Show Data` on the first tab, to open the location).
+- The generated code/files can also be found in the `generated` folder (press `Show Data` on the first tab, to open the location).

 ## What?
 - Generates one class/object for each table.